 These crowns have the strength of metal crowns and the appearance of ceramic crowns.
 They are therefore used for structurally damaged and discolored teeth.

-If you have further questions about dental crowns or would like to set up a consultation with a member of our staff, call or contact our Houston dental clinic today.
+If you have further questions about dental crowns or would like to set up a consultation with a member of our staff, call or contact our north Houston dental clinic today.